vishwanaik15/DataMining_Project/README.md

 5.Model for classification.<br>
 From many classification models like:Naive Bayes, Support vector machine, random forest, ridge regression, linear regression, etc.
-I have used linear support vector machine, KNN and rigid classifier.
+I have used linear support vector machine, Navie bayes and rigid classifier.

 6.Performance evaluation of algorithms:
 We must know how our algorithm is working.
 For that purpose, some accuracy measures, error measurement techniques are used.